The Minimal Search Space for Conditional Causal Bandits: Related Work

 The work of \Citet{lee2020characterizing} presents an interesting connection to our work.
 Given a causal graph, they study the sets of pairs $(\mathrm{node}, \mathrm{context(node)})$ (referred to as ``scopes'') that may correspond to an optimal (multi-node) intervention policy where each node $X$ in a scope is intervened on according to a policy $\pi_{X}(X \mid \mathrm{context(X)})$.
 This is a challenging problem, and they do not provide a full characterization of these optimal scopes, instead deriving a set of rules that can be used to compare certain pairs of scopes.
-In this paper, we instead assume that the practitioner knows the appropriate conditioning set $\condset_{X}$ (context) to use and impose only minimal restrictions on what $\condset_{X}$ can be, focusing instead on choosing the nodes that can yield the best results.
-While \citet{lee2020characterizing} consider multi-node interventions, it would be interesting in future work to adapt their ideas to the single-node case to identify the smallest $\condset_{X}$ sets for which the best policy can still be found.
-Such an approach could further accelerate learning by MAB algorithms.
+In this paper, we instead address the single-node intervention case, so that the rules derived by \citet{lee2020characterizing} for scope comparison do not apply to our case.
+Additionally, we are not concerned with finding the smallest conditioning sets we can.
+These are fixed by the experiment or the intervener (see \Cref{sec:prelims}).
+We focus instead on choosing the nodes that can yield the best results when intervened upon.